ReactPoland/React-Convention-Book/text/909_React_Convention.md

 Generally all the code diffs below are simply copies of Counter's component renamed with Dashboard.

-## Create dashboard component
+## Create a dashboard component
 ------

-We have to copy the directory from src/components/Counter and named it Dashboard and then renamed all the variables related to counter's route as below:
+We have to copy the directory from src/components/Counter and name it Dashboard.
+Then rename all the variables related to counter's route as on the below's example:

 ```
 New file (copied from Counter example):